doozr/doozr.github.io/_posts/2016-09-14-log-for-logs-sake.md

 abstract the concept of logging frameworks themselves.
 I'm looking at you, Slf4j (Simple(!)
 Logging Facade 4 Java).

-Go has an opinionated take on logging is this: there are only two log levels;
-stuff worth logging, and stuff you shouldn't log.
+Go has an opinionated take on logging which is this: there are only two log levels; stuff worth logging, and stuff you shouldn't log.
 There is a lot to be said for this, but maybe it goes a little too far?
 Go's logger has no concept of a log level so anything you log will be logged.
 It's good to have that certainty, but it could be nice to have developer-friendly debug output too.

 ## On The Level

-There is a lot to be said for this concept of a flat logger.
-The traditional log levels can be confusing and muddled, and it's often hard to decide which log level to use for any given message.
+The traditional log levels can be confusing and muddled, and it's often hard to decide which log level to use for any given message:

 * **FATAL** Like *ERROR*, but bad enough to kill everything, and doesn't come back when you grep for *ERROR*.
 * **ERROR** Something has gone wrong and you should know about it.
-* **WARN** Is is less important than *ERROR* or more important than *INFO*?
+* **WARN** Is it less important than *ERROR* or more important than *INFO*?
 Who knows?
 Probably not the person who plumped for *WARN*.
 * **NOTICE** For info you still want after turning off *INFO* because somebody cluttered *INFO* up with *DEBUG* stuff.